dvanmosselbeen/dvm-docs/OS/Security/Wi-Fi Hacking.md

     iwconfig wlan0 mode monitor

-The wireless interface will be called `mon0` or something similar.
+Some wireless interfaces will be called `mon0` or something similar when in monitor mode.
+In the case of the the AWUS1900, this stays `wlan0`.

 ## Sniffing Wi-Fi packets